jeffleeismyhero/devise-ios-fork/README.md

     ```objc
     - (BOOL)application: (UIApplication *)application openURL: (NSURL *)url sourceApplication: (NSString *)sourceApplication annotation: (id)annotation {
         return [[DVSUserManager defaultManager] handleURL:url sourceApplication:sourceApplication annotation:annotation];
+        //or instance of other DVSUserManager used to sign in via g+.
     }
     ```
     This guarantees that one of passed callbacks will be invoked as authorization result.